 2004—The SCSBCC proposed to a House Rural Caucus that the job tax credits offered to big businesses to create a minimum of 10 new jobs should be offered to any qualifying business creating only one new job.
 Prior to 2005 state government was spending tens if not hundreds of millions of dollars in incentives every year to recruit big business and encourage them to add jobs in South Carolina while doing little or nothing for small business development.

-2005—The SCSBCC effort succeeded when the SC General Assembly passed a bill that lowered eligibility for job tax credits to targeted businesses that create only 2 net new jobs.
+2005—The SCSBCC effort succeeded when the SC General Assembly passed a bill that lowered eligibility for job tax credits in rural communities and also to targeted businesses that create only 2 net new jobs.
 This made this economic incentive available to small businesses for the first time.
 Also in 2005 the SCSBCC supported the successful passage of the Education and Economic Development Act.
 This Act was designed to create a seamless transition between K-12 and the world of employment, 2-year colleges or 4-year universities.
+In December 2015, the SCSBCC launched a campaign for the state to create a community-based economic development program similar to that of Georgia’s.
+In spite of legislation introduced over the years, South Carolina has not created the program.

 2006—The SCSBCC was successful in getting additional changes to the job tax credits statute in order to make these credits easier for small businesses to use.